zahyur/speakup-installer/README.md

 ## Usage:
 Just run the script as root or with sudo. if you haven't compiled speakup, other modules or the Linux kernel before, run `./speakup-installer.sh --prepare` first.
-The ./install.sh script will do that for you, as well as installing a systemd service.
+The ./install.sh script will do that for you the first time you install the speakup-installer, and it will install and enable a systemd service as well.
 The service will write a logfile in /var/log/speakup-installer.log.
 If you want to install espeakup as well, run `./speakup-installer --install-espeakup`.